 For a long time, like many businesses, I overpaid most of my employees.
-Few owners get anything but astonishingly average performance from their staffs because they do not have clear performance goals and only a tiered bonus plan attached to their successful accomplishment.
+Few business owners get anything but astonishingly average performance from their staffs because they do not have clear performance goals and only a tiered bonus plan attached to their successful accomplishment.

 The most effective compensation plans offer average pay with generous bonuses for surpassing goals and may contain a number of other intangible factors.
 Defining performance is easy with sales positions but gets harder to define as you go to other positions.